CHAIR, COMMUNICATION AND FILM

 Research in Progress

 Stokes, Ashli Q., and Wendy Atkins-Sayre.
-Rhetorics of Resilience: Food and Identity Interrogating in Southern App.
+Resilience Rhetorics: Interrogating the Role of Food in Southern Appalachian Community Building.
 Book under contract

 Atkins-Sayre, Wendy, & Stokes, Ashli Q. (Eds.).
 (2020).
 City Places, Country Spaces: Rhetorical Explorations of the Urban/Rural Divide.
 Peter Lang (Frontiers in Political Communication series).